 Placing self-reflection at the core of performance conversations is the key to development success but this relies on the coaching capability and motivation of their immediate manager or supervisor.
 Furthermore, sales managers are often neglected when it comes to development, after all if they get results what’s the problem?
 However, consistently successful coaches will tell you that success comes from focus on the inputs not emphasis on the outputs.
 In other words, sales performance is not down to chance, those that make sound decisions, behave in effective ways and compile the most compelling arguments, are the ones who succeed.
 Therefore, encouraging your sales managers to focus on inputs, facilitate self-reflection and obtain commitment to performance plans in their performnace conversations will yield the greatest results uplift in their teams.

-Sales managers are busy people and coaching is often relegated on their schedule due to a lack of time and upward reporting duties.
-Helping sales managers maximize the time they do have with their people is one way to improve matters and we have seen a lot of success by providing coaching templates.
+Sales managers are busy people with coaching often relegated to the bottom of their to-do list.
+Helping sales managers maximize the time they do have with their people can improve matters.
+And we’ve seen a lot of success by providing coaching templates.
 These provide a framework of questions to make the process simpler for busy leaders whilst increasing the value for their team members.

 On.Board: built to support performance coaching

 Our functional onboarding platform, On.Board, facilitates effective performance conversations because, unlike many platforms, ours encourages purposeful interaction and physical dialogue.
 Our performance hub feature enables specific coaching relationships to be set-up, i.e. new-hire with their trainer and/or team leader.
-Performance conversations are facilitated through a two part form which provides coaching questions which are used as the foundation for a coaching conversation.
+Performance conversations are facilitated through a two-part form.
+This form provides coaching questions that are used as the foundation for a coaching conversation.
 The coach/manager can review the new hire responses and add specific feedback.
-This cultivates a relationship based on performance not results, and prompts and develops that all important self-awareness.
+This cultivates a relationship based on performance not results and prompts and develops that all-important self-awareness.

-Finally, because the resulting performance plans are stored on a mobile platform, they are easy to access and refer to, enabling seamless reference during other coaching activities such as field accompaniment.
+Finally, performance plans are stored on a mobile platform, making them easily accessible.
+This enables seamless reference during other coaching activities such as field accompaniment.

 Click here to see a demo of a performance conversation interaction.